ieee-ceda-datc/datc-rdf-Metrics4ML/experiments/sky130hd__ibex_core__sample/README.md

 - constraint-DoE-{variant name}.sdc (if required)

 To reproduce the each run, user should set 'config-DoE-{variant name}.mk' as an 'DESIGN_CONFIG' variable for [Makefile](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/Makefile) in OpenROAD tool.
+The above three files for each run must be located in the {OpenROAD}/flow/designs/{platform}/{design}/ directory.